A Brief History of Podcasting

 Podcast Marketing

-But the watchdog’s attempt were unsuccessful.
-According to a story that ran yesterday in the Wall Street Journal, “TV Stations Still Can't Resist Pre-Packaged Video News.”
+But the watchdog’s attempts were unsuccessful.
+According to a story that ran yesterday in the Wall Street Journal, “TV Stations Still Can’t Resist Pre-Packaged Video News.”

-Along comes the podcast, and now advertisers, marketers and PR professionals have a chance to straddle the fence that has long divided editorial from advertising content.
+Along comes the podcast, and now advertisers, marketers, and PR professionals can straddle the fence that has long divided editorial from advertising content.

 Why produce and distribute a VNR to broadcasters when you can RSS enable it and send it directly to the public?